 An intrauterine device (IUD) is a type of contraception that a doctor inserts into the uterus through the cervix.

 People can get a hormonal or non-hormonal IUD.
-Hormonal IUDs may stop periods up to 80 percent of the time.
+Hormonal IUDs may stop periods up to

 An IUD is a long-term contraceptive solution that will need replacing after 3–10 years, depending on the type and brand.